What is Character Animation? Types + Needed Software

 Whether you like conventional hand-drawn animation, cutting-edge 3D CGI, or the tedious art of stop motion, character animation is the secret sauce that transforms lines and pixels into unique characters.

-We’ll talk about everything about character animation in this post, from the basics of character animation to types and software.
+Bear with us as we discover everything about character animation, from the basics to types and software.

 1- Character Design